PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 ### Geofence highlighting
-Any geofence can be highlighted, setting the map view to show it, as well as changing it to a highlight colour (green).
+Any geofence can be highlighted, setting the map view to show it, as well as changing it to a highlight color (green).

-The map movement is done by using the _Leaflet_ function _map.flyToBounds_, which changes the map's centre and zoom level with a smooth animation to fit the bounds of given geometry. [@leafletDocumentation]
+The map movement is done by using the _Leaflet_ function _map.flyToBounds_, which changes the map's center and zoom level with a smooth animation to fit the bounds of given geometry. [@leafletDocumentation]

 A boolean tag _Highlighted_ is stored for every geofence.
 Some special cases have to be considered in combination with the _Geofence visibility_ feature:\
 - If a geofence is highlighted, and its tag therefore set to be true, the tag of all other geofences is set to be false, to ensure that only one geofence is highlighted at a time.